-- 1. Make sure pump is operating - 2.
-Check that the water level is adequate (up to minimum safe water level) - 3.
+- 1. Make sure pump is operating. - Check that the water level is adequate (up to minimum safe water level on sticker located near filter.) - 3.
 Make sure the jets are open and the air controls are open.
+Refer to Glossary of Spa Technology section.